taigaio/taiga-doc/README.md

     $ workon taiga
     $ python manage.py generate_api_examples

-After that, you have to copy the contente generated in the output directory to the api/generated/ directory in taiga-doc.
+After that, you have to copy the content generated in the output directory to the api/generated/ directory in taiga-doc.

     $ mv output/* ../taiga-doc/api/generated/